gigiyy/gigiyy.github.io/_posts/2023-12-25-swift-mothod.md

 ## Swift Method

 The Swift Method, depending on its flavor, may take anywhere from half a week to 3 weeks.
-The process I'll outline here would take longer to complete; however, it should be more practical for beginners to follow.
+The process I'll outline here would take longer to complete; however, it should be easier to follow along for the beginners.

 ### Goals and Anti-Goals